swfiua/blume/README.rst

 * New options to allow cell edge colours to be specified.

-To use the new table, just import `mpltable.table` and use that to create your tables instead of the `matplotlib.table.table`.
+To use the new table, just import `blume.table` and use that to create your tables instead of the `matplotlib.table.table`.

 ::

-   from mpltable import table
+   from blume import table

    tab = table(ax, ..)